EU Ecolabel Regulation

-Regulation defines for any operator who wishes to use the EU Ecolabel the rules for application and award of the EU Ecolabel, and also terms and conditions of its use.
-MS authorities shall in respect of products to which it has awarded the EU Ecolabel, verify that the product complies with the EU Ecolabel criteria and assessment requirements published under Article 8 on a regular basis.
-The component body shall, as appropriate, also undertake such verification upon complaint.
+EU Ecolabel criteria for different product groups are established through Commission Decisions that are developed according to Annex I of the EU Ecolabel Regulation and adopted through the Regulatory Procedure with Scrutiny.
+The Regulation defines for any operator who wishes to use the EU Ecolabel the rules for application and award of the EU Ecolabel, and also terms and conditions of its use.
+EU Ecolabel competent bodies are responsible for assessing and verifying compliance with the EU Ecolabel criteria and to award the EU Ecolabel.
+They shall verify compliance on a regular basis.
+The competent bodies shall, as appropriate, also undertake such verification upon complaint.
 These verifications may take the form of random spot-checks.

 Relevant product types